-Many people are increasing their efforts to go green.
+Many people are increasing their efforts to going green.
 According to a survey from Realtor, 85 percent of Americans said they would gladly pay more to live in an environmentally friendly home, particularly if such a lifestyle resulted in continued energy savings.
-Even though your budget may not currently hold the means to move into a home constructed in an entirely eco-friendly way, there are several home improvement projects you can undertake to go green and improve the appearance and comfort of your home.
+Even though your budget may not currently hold the means to move into a home constructed in an entirely eco-friendly way, there are several home improvement projects you can undertake to going green and improve the appearance and comfort of your home.

 1. Install Environmentally Friendly Flooring

 You’re eager to ditch that ratty old carpet but have yet to decide on a flooring option that is comfortable, economical and environmentally friendly.
 Turns out, you can achieve all three by installing flooring constructed from jute or bamboo.
 According to HGTV, Jute is “an affordable vegetable fiber that can be spun into durable threads,” so it easily can replace a carpet rug.
 Bamboo also is a great option because it is one of the fastest-growing plants on earth, and has become very popular with interior designers.